 Activists launched the annual international campaign at the inaugural Women’s Global Leadership Institute at Rutgers University in 1991, and the Center for Women’s Global Leadership has led the initiative ever since.
 More than 6,000 organizations from approximately 187 countries have participated and it's the longest-running women’s rights campaign in the world.

-The 16 Days campaign initially aimed to connect gender-based violence and human rights by falling during a period with several human rights advocacy days, such as International Women Human Rights Defenders Day on Nov.
+The 16 Days campaign initially aimed to connect GBV and human rights by falling within a time period that boasts several human rights advocacy days, such as International Women Human Rights Defenders Day on Nov.
 29 and World AIDS Day on Dec.
 1.

 The campaign hit its first target in 1993 after it gathered signatures from 124 countries for a petition urging the United Nations World Conference on Human Rights in Vienna to acknowledge gender-based violence as a human rights issue.
 The UN appointed the first special rapporteur on violence against women the following year.

-At first, the 16 Days campaign set out to raise awareness about gender-based violence but in 2016 pivoted to accountability.
-Two years later, ending gender-based violence in the workplace became a priority in conjunction with the introduction of the International Labor Organization (ILO) Convention No. 190 to eliminate harassment and violence in the workplace.
-On June 21, 2020, Uruguay and Fiji became the first two countries to ratify the convention, which will become effective June 2021.
-Ratifying C190 continues to be a focus in 2020 with an emphasis on informal workers who disproportionately put their lives at risk in unsafe workplace conditions.
+At first, the campaign set out to raise awareness about GBV but in 2016 it pivoted to accountability.
+Two years later, ending GBV in the workplace became a priority in conjunction with the introduction of the International Labor Organization (ILO) Convention No. 190 to eliminate harassment and violence in the workplace.
+On June 21, 2020, Uruguay and Fiji became the first two countries to ratify the convention, which became effective June 2021.
+Ratifying C190 continues to be a focus with an emphasis on informal workers who disproportionately put their lives at risk in unsafe workplace conditions.